Azure/BillingCodeSamples/ConsoleApp-Billing-Usage/README.md

-# ConsoleApp-Billing-RateCard
+# ConsoleApp-Billing-Usage
 ---------------------------
-This is a simple console app that calls the Azure Billing RateCard REST API to retrieve the list of resources per Azure offer in a given subscription, along with the pricing details for each resource.
-The app first fetches an access token using credentials of the signed-in user, then gets the RateCard response and deserializes it and prints it to the console.
+This is a simple console app that calls the Azure Billing Usage REST API to retrieve resource usage data for a subscription.
+The app first fetches an access token using credentials of the signed-in user, then calls the Usage API and gets usage data for the requested time range, deserializes it into a payload object (which has a list of the usage aggregates), then prints it to the console.

 Please note, the Usage APIs were in Preview at the time of this writing.
-Please refer to MSDN article [Azure Billing REST API Reference (Preview)] (https://msdn.microsoft.com/library/azure/1ea5b323-54bb-423d-916f-190de96c6a3c) for details on the Billing RateCard API.
+Please refer to MSDN article [Azure Billing REST API Reference (Preview)] (https://msdn.microsoft.com/library/azure/1ea5b323-54bb-423d-916f-190de96c6a3c) for details on the Billing Usage API.

 ## How To Run This Sample